doremifasollasi/sprint_DA_BQ_Tableau/Lesson 1. Introduction to SQL and Google BigQuery/task.md

+# Your task #1

-Start by watching [lesson 1](https://youtu.be/jGXv22udFBc?t=381) - the teacher will provide detailed instructions for completing the task, repeat according to it:
+## Start by watching [lesson 1](https://youtu.be/jGXv22udFBc?t=381) - the teacher will provide detailed instructions for completing the task, repeat according to it:

 1. Sign up for Google BigQuery
 If you don't already have a Google BigQuery account, sign up [here](https://cloud.google.com/bigquery) (use your existing Google account or create a new one).